tdooms/bilinear-interp/writeup.md

 Studying low-dimension toy models allows us to design interpretability techniques in a controlled environment (where the ground truth is known) to evaluate which approaches work best.
 This provides us with the building blocks on how these novel layers operate.
 The following is a simplified TODO list.

 - **Find the best layer composition to study.**
-	- [x] How can biases be integrated?
+	- [x] How can weights and biases be integrated into one structure?
-	- [x] How can we visualise the tensor clearly?
+	- [x] How can we visualise the full low-dimensional tensor?
 - **Fully explain arbitrary computation**
 	- [x] What operations can the model solve?
 	- [x] Can we extract the exact operations from the weights alone?
 - **Recreate and understand superposition.**
-	- [ ] Which geometric structures do they form?
+	- [x] Which geometric structures do they form?
 	- [x] When does the model exhibit this behaviour?
 	- [x] Can we extract superposition from the weights?
 - **Can the above tasks the performed in SVD?**